Development of Minecraft: Java Edition: 1.19.1 and the chat reporting controversy

-Released on 28 June 2025, update 1.19.1 added a feature that allows players to report other players for inappropriate or dangerous behavior.
-The reports are manually reviewed by Mojang Studios employees and can lead to the reported player getting banned from playing multiplayer.
-The feature was widely criticized by the players, with some pointing out that it is possible to be reported on one's own server.
+Released on 28 June 2022, update 1.19.1 added a feature that allows players to report chat messages by other players for inappropriate or dangerous behavior.
+The reports are manually reviewed by Mojang Studios employees and can lead to the reported player getting banned from playing all multiplayer servers if he is found to be in violation of Xbox Community Standards.
+The feature was widely criticized by the players; some pointed out that it is possible to be reported on one's own server, others opined that chat monitoring may lead to further censorship and dubbed the update "1.19.84", referencing the dystopian novel Nineteen Eighty-Four.
 Community manager MojangMeesh responded to criticism on Reddit, stating that the system is not going to be changed or reverted despite the feedback and asking people not to harass other employees; his comment received almost 2,000 downvotes.
 Various mods have been created to circumvent chat reporting.